InstitutNationalduCancer/OSIRIS_Clinique/README.md

 # OSIRIS_Clinic
-Clinical part for the Data Conceptual Model
+Clinical part for the Data Model